kennedyopokuasare/BloodAlert/README.md

 ###  Option 2

+* Esure you have sqlite3.exe in the root of the project folder
 * open command promt from the root folder of the project
 * run the command sqlite3 db/bloodAlert.db
 * The previous step will take you to a prompt sqlite>